Ga verder naar hoofdinhoud

 join(a, b, ...)

 Returns the union of the given objects or arrays.
-If a key is present in multiple objects, it is overwritten by the rightmost object.
+If a key is present in multiple objects, each instance of the key is overwritten by later objects.
 Arrays are simply merged.

 Code examples